sreggani/ContactRecaster/README.md

 The Contact Recaster allows for a given mobility trace to change

-    Transmission range, is defined as the maximum distance at which a node can see other nodes Beaconning-period , is defined as the time frequency to use for checking if nodes are in contacts with each other Loss-tolerance    , is defined as the maximum lost beacons allowed
+    < Transmission range > is defined as the maximum distance at which a node can see other nodes
+    < Beaconning-period  > is defined as the time frequency to use for checking if nodes are in contacts with each other
+    <   Loss-tolerance   > is defined as the maximum lost beacons allowed

 Building
 ------------